 Maybe it's that they're so cute when they're helpless.
 Maybe it's that we really want to feel loved and protected when we're vulnerable.
 First aid is intimate.
-You have to lean in to pat a cut eyebrow with dettol-soaked cotton wool gently.
+You have to lean in to pat a cut eyebrow with Dettol-soaked cotton wool gently.
 Narrowly escaping a life-threatening situation gives the scene extra zing.

 Whatever the case, patients can and do fall in love with those who give them medical care, and vice versa.

-When the care-giver is a professional, such as a nurse or doctor, it would be considered extremely unprofessional for a doctor or nurse to act on those feelings.
-Doctors are advised against getting infatuated with their patients or to clearly rebuff the patients' advances, and having sex (or any sort of overt romantic liaison for that matter) with a current patient or any of their family member is considered a punishable breach of medical ethics (there is a line in the Hippocratic Oath specifically forbidding that) to prevent the doctor from abusing his or her position of authority to coerce sex from patients.
+When the caregiver is a professional, such as a nurse or doctor, it would be considered extremely unprofessional for a doctor or nurse to act on those feelings.
+Doctors are advised against getting infatuated with their patients or to clearly rebuff the patients' advances, and having sex (or any sort of overt romantic liaison for that matter) with a current patient, or any of their family members, is considered a punishable breach of medical ethics (there is a line in the Hippocratic Oath specifically forbidding that) to prevent the doctor from abusing his or her position of authority to coerce sex from patients.
 But in fiction, this will usually be portrayed as sweet and romantic.

 When the care is given by an amateur, there is an added element of romance because the medical treatment is entirely voluntary.
 This isn't their job, it's a genuine expression of caring for the well-being of another person.
 Typically, the "civilian" version comes in two flavors: